IRL2/nanover-docs/source/concepts/applications.rst

    In MD applications there is an additional **simulation space** coordinate system.
-Its relation to the server space is determined by the position of the simulation box (via `scene` key) and iMD interactions use this coordinate space.
+Its relation to the server space is determined by the position of the simulation box (via the `scene` key).
+IMD interactions use this coordinate space.